northscaler/d/README.md

 `d` uses the `deno` version specified in this order:
 1. d command line argument `-u` or `--use`.
 2. Environment variable `DENO_VERSION`.
-3. The d rc file up the current directory tree, beginning in the current directory.
+3. The `d` rc file, default `.drc`, up the current directory tree, beginning in the current directory.
-4. The d rc file in the user's home directory.
+4. The `d` rc file in the user's home directory.
-5. d rc file in the d home directory.
+5. The `d` rc file in the d home directory.
-6. The file `.drc` in the d home directory.
+6. The file `.drc` in the `d` home directory.

 If not found, `d` downloads the specified, or latest if unspecified, version of `deno` and uses that.